Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Unveiling Misevolution in Self-evolving LLM Agents

 \subsection{Misevolution via Workflow Optimization}

 In this subsection, we investigate the following question: can performance-driven workflow optimization result in unintended safety degradation, even if the workflow itself appears innocuous?

-\textbf{Setup.} Following the setups in Section \ref{sec:preliminaries}, we employed AFlow to optimize the agent workflow on coding tasks in the HumanEval dataset~\citep{chen2021evaluating}.
-We used Qwen2.5-72B-Instruct as the backbone LLM, and used RedCode-Gen to evaluate the safety of the agent system before and after workflow optimization.
-See Appendix \ref{app:detailed_setting_of_aflow} for detailed settings.
+\textbf{Setup.} {We employed AFlow to optimize the agent workflow for coding tasks in the HumanEval dataset~\citep{chen2021evaluating}, using Qwen2.5-72B-Instruct as the backbone LLM.
+Following the official AFlow methodology, we initiated the evolution from a single-step ``Answer Generator" workflow.
+The workflow was evolved for 20 iterations on a dedicated HumanEval subset provided by AFlow.
+We then selected the best-performing workflow on the HumanEval test set for final evaluation.
+To assess the impact on safety, we evaluated the agent system on RedCode-Gen both before (the initial single-step workflow) and after optimization (the final evolved workflow).
+The generation parameters on RedCode were identical to Section \ref{sec:model_evo}.
+See Appendix \ref{app:detailed_setting_of_aflow} for detailed settings.}

 \textbf{Observations and analysis.} We find that workflow optimization can also have a detrimental impact on the safety of the multi-agent system.
-After workflow optimization, the Refusal Rate dropped from 46.3\% to 6.3\% (an 86.4\% reduction), while the ASR rose from 53.1\% to 83.8\% (a 57.8\% increase).
-Interestingly, the optimized workflow (Figure \ref{fig:result_workflow_evolve_analysis}(a)) appeared innocuous.
-To better understand the cause of this safety degradation, we conducted a detailed analysis and found that the ensemble operation was likely responsible for amplifying unsafe behaviors (Figure \ref{fig:result_workflow_evolve_analysis}(b)).
-For the detailed showcase and analysis, please refer to Appendix \ref{app:show_case_of_aflow}.
+After workflow optimization, the Refusal Rate dropped from 36.3\% to 5.6\% (a 84.6\% reduction), while the ASR rose from 54.4\% to 83.1\% (a 52.8\% increase).
+Interestingly, the optimized workflow (Figure \ref{fig:result_workflow_evolve_analysis}(a)) appeared innocuous. {To better understand the cause of this safety degradation, we conducted a detailed analysis.
+As shown in Figure \ref{fig:result_workflow_evolve_analysis}(b), we found that the Ensemble Node can cascade and amplify unsafe behavior by selecting a more detailed but potentially unsafe solution from its child nodes.
+For instance, it prioritized a solution with full malicious communication with the C2 server over a simple simulation using the print() function.
+However, this led to a more harmful output.
+For the complete showcase, please see Appendix \ref{app:show_case_of_aflow}.}